How to Domesticate and Serve an Out of State Subpoena Nationwide under UIDDA

 For states that do not recognize the UIDDA, the process of domesticating a subpoena will be different.
 In general, a request will need to be made with the local court to have the subpoena issued by the court where the subpoena is to be served.
 This usually involves filling out an application, submitting a petition and sending any related documents to the court.
 In some cases, you will need to file a formal petition, and some states even require a practicing attorney to file the petition.

-In these states, it is important to contact the local court to obtain the procedures to domesticate an out of state procedure as they may vary from court to court.
+It is also important to contact the local court to obtain the procedures to domesticate an out of state procedure as they may vary from court to court.

 Due to the rapidly changing nature of the law, there may be times when the material on this page is not current.
-We have made every effort to provide a complete and accurate list of information governing service of process.
+We have made every effort to provide complete and accurate information of the general rules governing domestication and service of process of subpoenas nationwide.
 However, we cannot guarantee the current accuracy of the above listed content, it is provided for general information purposes only and is not intended as legal advice.
-We assume no liability whatsoever and will not be held responsible directly or indirectly for any damages resulting from any errors, omissions, inaccuracies or your reliance on this content.
+We assume no liability whatsoever and will not be held responsible directly or indirectly for any damages resulting from any errors, omissions, inaccuracies or your reliance on this partial information.